awslabs/ssosync/README.md

 * `--group-match` works for both `--sync-method` values and also in combination with `--ignore-groups` and `--ignore-users`.
 This is the filter query passed to the [Google Workspace Directory API when search Groups](https://developers.google.com/admin-sdk/directory/v1/guides/search-groups), if the flag is not used, groups are not filtered.
 * `--user-match` works for both `--sync-method` values and also in combination with `--ignore-groups` and `--ignore-users`.
 This is the filter query passed to the [Google Workspace Directory API when search Users](https://developers.google.com/admin-sdk/directory/v1/guides/search-users), if the flag is not used, users are not filtered.

-NOTES:
+[!NOTE]
 1. Depending on the number of users and groups you have, maybe you can get `AWS SSO SCIM API rate limits errors`, and more frequently happens if you execute the sync many times in a short time.
 2. Depending on the number of users and groups you have, `--debug` flag generate too much logs lines in your AWS Lambda function.
 So test it in locally with the `--debug` flag enabled and disable it when you use a AWS Lambda function.

 ## AWS Lambda Usage

+[!TIP]
-NOTE: Using Lambda may incur costs in your AWS account.
+Using Lambda may incur costs in your AWS account.
 Please make sure you have checked the pricing for AWS Lambda and CloudWatch before continuing.

 Additionally, before choosing to deploy with Lambda, please ensure that the [AWS Lambda SLAs](https://aws.amazon.com/lambda/sla/) are sufficient for your use cases.